 When using an older Windows key to activate Windows 10, you may run into complications if Microsoft isn't sure whether you're eligible to update or not.
 In that case, you’d have to call a number and go through a process of entering your key and getting a code.
 But that seems to be happening less in recent months and years.

 Don't Activate Windows: Free

 If you don't have a valid key, you can still use Windows 10 on your PC even if you don’t activate the OS.
-I’ve spoken with colleagues who have used non-activated versions of Windows for years without Microsoft ever shutting it down.
+I have colleagues who have used non-activated versions of Windows for years without Microsoft ever shutting it down.
 In this way, you can have Windows 10 Home or Pro running on your PC nearly flawlessly.
-Nearly.
+Nearly...